ibm-cloud-docs/CDN/known-limitations.md

 The following limitations apply to the new CDN service for the Akamai Vendor:
 * Purge of directory level content or multiple files is currently not supported.
-* Limit of 25 total number of Origins per CDN.
+* Limit of 75 total number of Origins per CDN.
 * HTTPS with DV SAN certificate is available only for new CDNs.
+* Hotlink Protection does not support `refererValues` URL match terms where the character set in front of the first `.` character contain `://`, for example `http://www.example.com` or `www.example.com http://www.example.com`